vmware-tanzu/community-edition/docs/designs/package-and-repository-operations.md

 EOL
 ```

-In the values file for the stage, you can list multiple packages.
+In the values file for the channel, you can list multiple packages.
 However, be aware that if another Package Repository already defines a package with the same name or image reference, `kapp-controller` will error and not load the Package Repository.

 >The path to the imgpkgBundle for the PackageRepository is not known at this time.
 The next step must be completed and the imgpkgBundle must be pushed up to the OCI repository before you can get this value.